Comparing localizations across adjunctions: Loop spaces and infinite loop spaces

 so the homotopy category of monoids is equivalent to the homotopy category of $A_{\infty}$-algebras in pointed simplicial sets.
 Moreover, the classifying space functor $B$ is part of an adjunction

-which restricts, as in \eqref{Leinster}, to an equivalence of categories between the full subcategory of $\Ho(A_{\infty}\text{-}\Ssets_*)$ whose objects are those $M$ such that the unit $\eta_M\colon M\to \Omega BM$ is an isomorphism (that is, the grouplike monoids) and the full subcategory of connected simplicial sets, which are precisely those $X$ for which the counit $\varepsilon_X\colon B\Omega X\to X$ is an isomorphism.
-Both subcategories are preserved by $f$\nobreakdash-localizations, since a monoid $M$ is grouplike if and only if $\pi_0(M)$ is a group, and $\pi_0(L_fX)\cong\pi_0(X)$ for every $X$ if $L_f$ is nontrivial.
+which restricts, as a special case of \eqref{Leinster}, to an equivalence of categories between the full subcategory of $\Ho(A_{\infty}\text{-alg})$ whose objects are those $M$ such that the unit $\eta_M\colon M\to \Omega BM$ is an isomorphism (that is, grouplike spaces) and the full subcategory of connected simplicial sets, which are precisely those $X$ for which the counit $\varepsilon_X\colon B\Omega X\to X$ is an isomorphism.